 At the same time, GI becomes increasingly more irrelevant when mixed meals are being consumed.
 High GI foods become lower GI food when you start combining them with protein, fat and fiber.
 As well, there is evidence that regular (endurance) training decreases the GI of foods.
-Stranger still, at least one study suggests that low GI foods are low GI because they cause a larger initial insulin spike as discussed.
+Stranger still, at least one study suggests that low GI foods are low GI because they cause a faster initial insulin response.

 My point being that the whole issue of the glycemic index and glycemic load is a lot more complicated than low GI is good and high GI is bad.

 The best guideline I can give regarding this is that, of course, it will be better to choose more nutrient dense, high-fiber carbohydrates (which are usually lower in terms of GI) for the majority of your diet.
 Just don’t lose sight of the big picture, small differences in GI (or even moderated amounts of higher GI foods) aren’t going to kill you, especially not in the context of regular training, maintaining a reasonable body fat, etc.